Crown Lands - Acquiring Crown Land

 Surplus Crown Lands that are less than 20 hectares in size, surrounded by private lands on at least 3 sides and which have no ecological, cultural or social significance and are not needed to provide access to Crown Land, can be reviewed for declaration as surplus lands.

-If a property is declared surplus, it will be transferred to the Department of Supply & Services (DSS) and sold by public tender, provided it is not needed by another government agency.
-This department may request that DSS notify all those who had expressed an interest in the lands be notified of any tender call.
+If a property is declared surplus, it will be transferred to the Department of Transportation and Infrastructure (DTI) and sold by public tender, provided it is not needed by another government agency.
+This department may request that DTI notify all those who had expressed an interest in the lands be notified of any tender call.

 |Fee Description||Rate in $||Effective Date|